 Athletes and their families need to decide for themselves if they are comfortable returning to athletic training or competition.
 Athletes who have been diagnosed with COVID-19 (or were presumed to be positive) must obtain medical clearance from their primary care provider prior to return to sports participation.

 Youth sports organizations, teams and their members should be aware that COVID-19 is still an emerging disease, and information and guidelines related to this disease are subject to change.
 In addition, there is no way to completely avoid risk of exposure, disease transmission or serious illness, which may include death.
 Youth sports organizations should weigh the potential risks and benefits when considering resumption of training or competition, and coordinate with public health officials as they’re able.

-Infection risk will likely vary by sport, depending on the physical proximity of athletes and coaches, duration of close proximity and the total number of people present.
+Infection risk will likely vary by sport, depending on the physical proximity of athletes and coaches, duration of close proximity, the total number of people present and the vaccination status of those participating.
 Organizations and teams should modify training and competition to align with current local public health recommendations.

 In order to resume any in-person training (even individual or small group sessions), youth sports organizations and teams should develop protocols in several areas that align with public health guidelines and CDC recommendations.

 Everyone participating in training or competition should be screened for:

 - Potential or known exposure to someone diagnosed with COVID-19